rsned/bigo/README.md

 ```

 #### run_benchmark.sh
-Runs individual benchmarks or example methods with configurable parameters and generates CSV output:
+Runs individual benchmarks or example methods with configurable parameters and generates CSV output.
+This script is what gets executed by **run_all_benchmarks.sh**.

 The main features of this shell script are:
 - Supports both individual benchmark functions and example method names